Orpington Boxing Club: History

 The club has met in various locations, and now has a gym in Petts Wood.
 Orpington has records dating back to 1895 at the village hall.

-In 1936, Jack Doyle built a boxing centre in Orpington on Lagoon Road, playing a pivotal part of the development of Orpington ABC.
-In 1936 the British Olympic Boxing team, team GB trained at the centre.
+In 1936, Jack Doyle built a boxing centre in Orpington on Lagoon Road, playing a pivotal part in the development of Orpington ABC.
+In 1936, the British Olympic Boxing team, Team GB, trained at the centre.
 Amateur boxers from Orpington & District ABC helped assist in the training.

 Orpington & District ABC has produced amateur champions.
-Some of these include Jimmy Cable, Albert Hillman who fought Kirkland Laing Simon Grix, Chris Genkins and Mark Baker.
-Prior to 1974 the club had garnered the highest number of Kent, Southern Counties, and London Champions titles.
-From 1962 to 1980, Orpington & District ABC won a record number of school boy titles in Kent.
-The club also hosted the Kent and Southern Counties school boy championships at the RoseCroft Club.
+Some of these include Jimmy Cable, Albert Hillman, who fought Kirkland Laing, Simon Grix, Chris Genkins and Mark Baker.
+Prior to 1974, the club had garnered the highest number of Kent, Southern Counties, and London Champions titles.
+From 1962 to 1980, Orpington & District ABC won a record number of schoolboy titles in Kent.
+The club also hosted the Kent and Southern Counties schoolboy championships at the RoseCroft Club.
 The club competed in the South East Divisional championships and has won multiple London titles.

 In 1986, the club affiliated with Surrey ABA Southern Counties when it was based in Westerham.

 Orpington & District ABC is one of the oldest boxing clubs in Kent and is currently located in Petts Wood.
 In 1936, the club changed its name from Orpington Lads Club to Orpington & District Amateur Boxing Club under the guidance of former professional boxer Harry Taylor, who introduced the Taylor's Cup.

 In 1937, under Harry Taylor's guidance, the club organised various tournaments to raise funds for Cray Wanders Football Club, ensuring its survival during challenging times.

-During World War II, the club temporarily closed its doors, as many institutions did during that time.
-After the war there were four clubs in Orpington, Cray Valley Boxing Club, Orpington Boys Club, Chelsfield Valley Junior Boxing Club and Orpington & District Boxing Club, along with Great Elms in Bromley and Bromley Boxing Athletic Club (Bromley ABC).
+During World War II, the club temporarily closed down.
+After the war, there were four clubs in Orpington: Cray Valley Boxing Club, Orpington Boys Club, Chelsfield Valley Junior Boxing Club, and Orpington & District Boxing Club, along with Great Elms in Bromley and Bromley Boxing Athletic Club (Bromley ABC).

-Harry Taylor, the head coach, played a pivotal role in the development of several boxing clubs, including Cray Valley, Orpington & District ABC, and the Orpington Boys Club.
+Harry Taylor, the head coach, helped to organise the development of several boxing clubs, including Cray Valley, Orpington & District ABC, and the Orpington Boys Club.
 He also contributed to clubs in Bromley, such as Great Elms at Shooters Common (now Bromley Common) and the Bromley Athletic Club, which was located at Hayes Lane, home to Bromley Football Club.
 Alongside Pat Dowers, Taylor helped manage the Downham & Bromley Club, established in 1938, which fell under the Orpington & District regional association.

-In 1950, all these clubs unified under the name Orpington & District ABC.
+In 1950, all of these clubs unified under the name Orpington & District ABC.
 A constitution was drafted to govern this association, ensuring that all clubs within the borough were affiliated with the Kent Amateur Boxing Association (ABA).
 This constitution protects the clubs and stipulates that they can only be operated by the committee of Orpington & District ABC.